AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/insights/experiences.md

 #### Unsupported placements

-GenStudio for Performance Metrics does not support the following ad placements:
+GenStudio for Performance Marketing does not support the following ad placements:

 - Collaborative
 - Catalog/Advantage+ catalog